We love pets but can’t have them here, it’s the law!

-Some of our customers who require trained Service Animals have expressed frustration that fraudulent Service Animal claims are negatively impacting their ability to participate in our markets, put their trained service animals at risk, and further contribute to discrimination.
+Some of our customers who require trained Service Animals have expressed frustration that fraudulent Service Animal claims are negatively impacting their ability to participate in our markets, putting their trained service animals at risk, and further contributing to discrimination.
 We have received multiple requests to more strongly enforce the law.

 Please respect the needs of our customers who require trained Service Animals.
 Fraudulently misrepresenting Service Animals is a misdemeanor.

 “The ADA defines a service animal as a dog that is individually trained to do work or perform tasks for people with disabilities. … Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.”